YarRuin/LOBAP/README.md

 7. Close options creator.
 Now you have saved your player options, place yamls of other players at same directory.

-8. Head back to Archipelago Folder/Archipelago Launcher
+8. Head back to Archipelago Launcher

-9. Find ArchipelagoGenerate.exe/Generate, open it
+9. Find *Generate*, open it

 10. After window closes itself, go to *[archipelago.gg](https://archipelago.gg/)*